vinyatu/docker-ocserv/README.md

 This will start an instance with the a test user named `test` and password is also `test`.

+### Unstable version of this image

+I'm maintaining a more updated (probably less stable) version of this image on `quay.io/aminvakil/ocserv:unstable` which its Dockerfile can be found on this repo on #unstable branch.
+I'd be glad if you could test it and give feedback on it.

 ### Environment Variables

 All the variables to this image is optional, which means you don't have to type in any environment variables, and you can have a OpenConnect Server out of the box!
 However, if you like to config the ocserv the way you like it, here's what you wanna know.